Saint Laurent Fall/Winter 2026 Look1

 Many of the suits appear almost unlined, allowing the fabric to move freely around the body rather than imposing rigid shape.

-Jackets extend longer than classic tuxedo proportions, and trousers stretch downward in elongated lines that reinforce Saint Laurent’s signature long-and-lean silhouette.
+Jackets extend longer than classic tuxedo proportions.
+Trousers stretch downward in elongated lines that reinforce Saint Laurent’s signature long-and-lean silhouette.

-The result feels less like power dressing and more like controlled elegance, where structure remains present but never restrictive.
+This leans less toward power dressing and more toward controlled elegance, where structure remains present but never restrictive.

 Saint Laurent Fall/Winter 2026 Look 7